binnev/djangorestframework_versioning/README.md

 -VersionedSerializer
   - Make VersionedSerializer work as inline serializer
     - Needs to get context.request from parent probably
-  - Hard(er) link between VersioningSerializer and its transforms
 - Make VersionDoesNotExist a subclass of rest framework APIerror so views can handle it.
 - The holy grail: get drf's openapi schema generator to listen to all this stuff.
-- Startup checks:
-  - VersioningSerializers have transform_base declared
 - Cases for the transforms to handle (**add your edge cases here!**) (and examples in the docs):
   - Field becomes required / nullable or reverse
   - Add value to field choices (shouldn't appear in old schema)
   - Add value to field schema and map to old value.
 E. G. Active / Failed -> Active /Failed / Retrying but for older versions Retrying should be displayed as Failed

+Done:
+- Have Transform, VersionedViewSet add themselves to Version's .transforms/.views attributes.
+(The reverse is pretty cumbersome to maintain)
+- Hard(er) link between VersioningSerializer and its transforms
+- Startup checks:
+  - VersioningSerializers have transform_base declared